Anonyfox/node-htmlcarve/README.md

 ##How does this stuff work?
 Htmlcarve will process several steps to gather all that informations.

 1. Scan for OpenGraphProtocol (OGP) metadata, and use ist.
 Usually these informations (if present) are the most valuable and desireable ones.

 2. Look for Twitter Card metadata.
 Append the found informations.

 3. Go through general html metatags and extract informations from there.

 4. Merge the results.
-If any information is present in more than one step above, use the information from the higher-priorized source.
-Priorization-order: OGP > TwitterCard > HtmlMetaTags.
+If any information is present in more than one step above, use the information from the higher-priorized source. *Priorization-order: OGP > TwitterCard > HtmlMetaTags. *

 ##ToDo/Roadmap:
 - summarize the html-content on the given page, if no further informations are found.
 - extract keywords if none are present
 - write some tests ;_;
+- add a more useful documentation
+- design a better response format
 - clean up the code
 - include the full protocols, not only this quick'n'dirty hack.
 - include schema.org